nocrew/ostis/README.md

 ### Building

-To build, the SDL library must be installed.
+To build, the SDL2 library must be installed.
 Also, you need tools compatible with Lex and Yacc.
-E.g. `apt-get install libsdl1.2-dev flex bison`.
+E.g. `apt-get install libsdl2-dev flex bison`.

 There are a few different build options: